OpenDataPolicingNC/Traffic-Stops/docs/md-data-normalization.rst

 reflecting that subsections, paragraphs, etc. aren't relevant to the mapping, so the raw stop codes are similarly simplified before looking them up.

+After transforming to a stop purpose, stop data for these purposes is removed from the dataset:

+- "Investigation"
+- "Failure to remain at scene of accident"

 Here are typical examples of how the raw data values from MD are simplified before matching with values in the spreadsheet: